 When Do You Start Showing During Pregnancy?

 You may have heard that first-time mothers-to-be tend to show later, and second-time mothers tend to show sooner.
 That is true to a degree, although it depends on a variety of factors, such as your weight and body type at the time of conception and the baby’s position in your uterus.
 On average, pregnant women begin showing during the second trimester, around 12 to 16 weeks.
 Normally, your uterus is the size of a lemon.
 By weeks 14 to 17 of your pregnancy, it’s about the size of a small melon and has risen above the pelvic cavity, making it visible above your waistline.
 At this point, you’ll probably need to shop for maternity clothes if you haven’t done so already.

 Early in pregnancy, some women have a “come-and-go” belly.
 Your belly may feel expanded one day and the next day, after you’ve had a bowel movement, it disappears.
 This full belly-flat belly phenomenon, while a little unsettling, is normal.
 It is easy to confuse gastrointestinal issues, such as bloating, with a growing uterus.
 Although your uterus is growing, its growth is slow and is usually not noticeable to those around you, at least not until your clothes can no longer hide your belly.

 Ultimately, each woman and each pregnancy is different, and there is no way to predict when you will start showing.
 Not showing until late into your second trimester or even your early third trimester is perfectly normal.
-You may show later than usual, for instance, if you had hyperemesis gravidarum.
+You may show later than usual, for instance, if you have had hyperemesis gravidarum earlier in your pregnancy.
 You may show earlier than usual if you are carrying twins.
 More reasons why you might begin to show earlier or later are discussed below.

 Showing during the First Trimester